toddledev/documentation/proxy/README.md

 # Nordcraft Documentation Proxy

 This directory contains the proxy service that powers the Nordcraft documentation site.

+The proxy works with the Nordcraft documentation site to provide a seamless experience for users, while enabling contributors to preview their changes using the `?mode=preview` URL parameter.

 ## Key Features